 - University attorney

 - Director of Sodexo

 Preparation of the selected facility

 The building administrator for the selected facility(s) shall assist in the preparation of the building.
-Physical Facilities must be immediately involved to provide labor and resources to prepare the facility to receive evacuees.
+Facilities Management must be immediately involved to provide labor and resources to prepare the facility to receive evacuees.
 Needed supplies will include, but not be limited to the following resources for the Events Center (see diagram):